jensborch/rmwc-takeover/slides.md

 # Why

 * Based on <a href="https://github.com/material-components/material-components-web">Google Material Components for the Web</a>
-* Avoids breaking changes
+* Avoids breaking changes (at all cost)
 * Individually packaged and released components
-* Not opiononated on e.g. styling
+* Not opinionated on e.g. styling
+* How we would have done it ourself

 ---
 layout: center